wix-incubator/tpa-style-webpack-plugin/README.md

       }
       ```

-  - If you use percentages and dynamic values together inside of `calc`, you need to have multiple units to [opt out of `calc` minification](https://github.com/MoOx/reduce-css-calc/pull/9/files#diff-168726dbe96b3ce427e7fedce31bb0bcR54):
+  - If you use percentages and dynamic values together inside of `calc`, you need to have mixed units in order to [opt out of `calc` minification](https://github.com/MoOx/reduce-css-calc/pull/9/files#diff-168726dbe96b3ce427e7fedce31bb0bcR54):

     ```css
       .my-selector {